Department: Finance & Administration Shared Services

-The mission of the FASS Human Resources group is to provide centralized service to our campus partners, offering our expertise in a wide variety of functions including: acting as liaison to Central HR, staff and student recruitments, employee relations, workforce planning, training, and payroll administration.
-We are committed to providing superior customer service and creating partnerships with our customers to ensure their needs are met and fulfilled.
+The mission of the Shared Services Human Resources group is to provide centralized service, offering our expertise in a wide variety of functions including: acting as liaison to Central HR, staff and student recruitment, employee relations, workforce planning, training, and payroll administration.
+We are committed to provide superior customer service and create partnerships with our customers to ensure their needs are fulfilled to the highest standard.

 • Campus Planning and Facilities Management: Campus Planning, Design and Construction, Facilities Services, Utilities and Energy, and the Office of Sustainability

 • Safety and Risk Services: UO Police Department, Emergency Management and Fire Prevention, Risk Management and Environmental Health and Safety, and Campus GIS